micmejia/bible-dump/NKJV/Exodus/Exod 7.md

 And I will harden Pharaoh's heart, and multiply My signs and My wonders in the land of Egypt.

 ###### 4
-But Pharaoh will not heed you, so that I may lay My hand on Egypt and bring My [^a]armies _and_ My people, the children of Israel, out of the land of Egypt by great judgments.
+But Pharaoh will not heed you, so that I may lay My hand on Egypt and bring My armies _and_ My people, the children of Israel, out of the land of Egypt by great judgments.

 ###### 5
 And the Egyptians shall know that I _am_ the Lord, when I stretch out My hand on Egypt and bring out the children of Israel from among them."